coachshea/neo-pipe/readme.md

 text will be piped (defined as [npipe_start]).
 This can be as simple as opening a shell command or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
-Behind the scenes, this uses Neovim's jobstart function.
+Behind the scenes, this uses Neovim's 'jobstart()' function.

 The second option available to NeoPipe users is to define a command that will takes each batch of text through it's stdin and which rights it's output to stdout.
-In this case, the system command is used on each invocation of NeoPipe.
+In this case, the 'system()' command is used on each invocation of NeoPipe.

 The third options is to simply echo the selected lines in the output buffer.